 6. Watermelon

-Watermelon is a juicy, low-calorie fruit that is packed with vitamins and minerals.
-A cup of diced watermelon contains only 46 calories (24).
+Watermelon is one of the most juicy low-calorie, high-volume fruits that is packed with vitamins and minerals.
+A cup of diced watermelon contains just 46 calories (27).
 Watermelon makes a refreshing snack or dessert on its own, but it can also be used in salads and smoothies.

 One meal idea is to mix diced watermelon with feta cheese and fresh mint leaves for a delicious summer salad.